HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 Cryptographic process of transforming encrypted data into its original form (prior to encryption).

 ## <a name="defense-in-depth"></a>defense-in-depth
-Also called the “Castle” approach.
+Also called the â€œCastleâ€� approach.
 Multiple levels of logical and physical security measures that deny a single point of security [failure](#failure) in a system.
 Examples include the use of passwords, [encryption](#encryption), lock-and-key access, security seals, and logs.

 ## <a name="device"></a>device
 Physical apparatus and any supporting supplies, materials, and logic that together form a functional unit that performs assigned tasks as an integrated whole.

 ## <a name="digitalcertificate"></a>digital certificate
 A data set used to identify the holder of the certification and to verify, using a PKI, the authenticity of the certificate.
-It typically includes the holder’s [private key](#privatekey) and is used for cryptographic operations such as digitally signing or encrypting data.
+It typically includes the holderâ€™s [private key](#privatekey) and is used for cryptographic operations such as digitally signing or encrypting data.

 ## <a name="digitalsignature"></a>digital signature
 A cryptographic operation where the [private key](#privatekey) is used to digitally sign an electronic document and the [public key](#publickey) is used to verify the signature.
 Digital signatures provide data [authentication](#authentication) and integrity protection.

 ## <a name="directrecordingelectronicvotingmachine"></a>direct recording electronic voting machine
 A [voting device](#votingdevice) that allows:
- · electronic presentation of a [ballot](#ballot),
+ - electronic presentation of a [ballot](#ballot),
- · electronic selection of valid [voter](#voter) choices, and · electronic storage of these selections as individual records.
+ - electronic selection of valid [voter](#voter) choices, and
+ - electronic storage of these selections as individual records.
  It also provides a summary of these [vote](#vote) selections.

 ## <a name="dynamicpassword"></a>dynamic password